mlayon/mlayon/README.md

 <h1> Hello there, I'm Mikhaela! </h1>

-I'm a software development student based in Vancouver, BC.
+I'm a software developer based in Vancouver, BC.
 I always aim to create an impact on my community by providing technical solutions and bringing people together.

 <h3> About Me </h3>